gpropf/clarity/README.md

 1. Event API.
 We still need a framework to offer people a way to easily use events.
 Need to be able to use C++ or JS for event handling.
-   1. CLElement.eventHandlerGenerators needs to use the HybridNode descendent class names rather than HTML tags as keys since there might be more than one way to use a given HTML tag.
+   1. CLElement.eventListenerGenerators needs to use the HybridNode descendent class names rather than HTML tags as keys since there might be more than one way to use a given HTML tag.
 2. Selectables could use a common base class.
    1. Radio buttons
    2. Checkboxes